theatlasroom/tidbits/libraries-frameworks/web-audio.md

 Tone.Time('4n') + Tone.Time('2n')
 ```

-Tranport can be used to schedule events in the future along a timeline
+Transport can be used to schedule events in the future along a timeline
 ```
 function playSound(){ ... }